TKFX Help - Troubleshooting

 In order to connect to your mobile device via USB it’s mandatory that you enable USB debugging.
 This is an advanced Android feature that is usually hidden but pretty simple to access:

-You are not receiving MIDI IN on LK (Windows)
+You are not recieving MIDI IN on LK (Windows)

 Probably you need to restart the UBRIDGE with administrator rights.

 1) Try to restore purchase - Ensure that you have your device configured with the same account you have made the purchase with.
-Open LK, open menu, choose Store, tap Restore Purchases.
+Open TKFX, open menu, choose Store, tap Restore Purchases.

 api-ms-win-crt-runtime-11-1-0.dll is missing when opening UBRIDGE